MayroseLab/Linux_text_manipulation_tutorial/README.md

 # Linux text manipulation tutorial
 This repo contains a short tutorial about text manipulation using the Linux command line.
+Note that the tutorial does not attempt to be throrough or deep - it's just meant to be a nice introduction and demonstrate what one can do when they master the Linux command line.
 We will work with a data set of Zebrafish (_Danio rerio_) CRISPR/CAS9 annealing sites, accessible [here](https://research.nhgri.nih.gov/manuscripts/Burgess/zebrafish/download.shtml).
 ## Getting started
 First, create a directory for the tutorail: